Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Next, execute the following:
 `packer build -var-file=centos-openshift-variables.json -force centos-openshift.json`

-When the Packer process finishes, there should be a centos-7-openshift.box file
+When the Packer process finishes, there should be a `centos-7-openshift.box` file available.

-- Upload the file to the Maven repository (maven.repository.com).
-Make sure that the credentials are configured for the server with the id user-upload in your ~/.m2/settings.xml
+- Upload the file to the Maven repository: [Maven Repository](maven.repository.com).
+Make sure that the credentials are configured for the server with the id user-upload in your `~/.m2/settings.xml`
-- Run the following command:
+- Next, run the following command:

     ```
     mvn deploy:deploy-file